jiujuzhou/openWeather/README.md

 # inplementation
 1, create 2 routes in server.js, post & get.
-Use projectData obj as local saving for server.
+Use projectData obj as local storage for server.
 2, go to openweathermap to apply for API Key.
-3, using this API key to get weather info.
+3, using this API key to get temprature info.
 4, post temp+ data+feeling to server by using "/post", save it to projectData.
-5, retrieve what saved in step4 back by using "/get" and update UI accordingly.
+5, retrieve what saved in projectData back by using "/get" and update UI accordingly.